Updated July 1, 2023

 7. Posture Assessment

-Posture Assessment is a mixture of ethical hacking, risk assessment, and security scanning.
+Posture Assessment combines ethical hacking, risk assessment, and security scanning.
 It gives a clear description of the security situation and to demonstrates an organization’s overall security posture.

 Steps to Perform Security Testing for Software or an Application